 Though flares are more often associated with other forms of arthritis, the Arthritis Foundation reports that they can occur in people suffering from OA when joints experience local trauma or are overused.
 Flare ups often can occur with changes in barometric pressure brought on by weather changes.

-Flares are typically sudden and intense, and afterwards symptoms return to their former levels.
+Flares are typically sudden and intense, with symptoms afterwards returning to their former levels.
 If your symptoms continue to worsen, rather than improving, you may be experiencing increased joint damage, rather than a flare.

 The effects of osteoarthritis symptoms

 Though the early stages of OA are generally mild, symptoms can begin to interfere with your everyday life as they become more severe.

 When it affects your hands, OA can make it difficult to grip, pinch, or grasp objects.
-It can make everyday tasks – like cooking, reading, writing, tuning doorknobs, or personal grooming –feel impossible.
+It can make everyday tasks — like cooking, reading, writing, tuning doorknobs, or personal grooming — feel impossible.
 Severe osteoarthritis in your knees and hips can interfere with your ability to walk, climb stairs, drive, and exercise.
-When OA develops in your hips or knees, it can also begin to cause pain in your spine, making it difficult to sit or stand up straight.
+When OA develops in your hips or knees, it can also cause pain in your spine, making it difficult to sit or stand up straight.

 If left untreated, osteoarthritis can lead to physical disability and an inability to care for yourself.
-Because of this, it is important to speak with your doctor and learn ways to manage osteoarthritis symptoms as soon as you notice them developing.
+It is important to speak with your doctor and learn ways to manage osteoarthritis symptoms as soon as you notice them developing.

 Christopher Nystuen, MD, MBA